 Sourcing & Marketing

-On the surface, TINCUP would appear to be another micro-distillery with a nice advertising budget.
-In reality, TINCUP is sourced from MGP, located in Lawrenceburg, Indiana.
+On the surface, Tincup would appear to be another micro-distillery with a nice advertising budget.
+In reality, it is sourced from MGP, located in Lawrenceburg, Indiana.
 There’s nothing wrong with sourcing – find good product, and market it well – without the expense (and time) of distilling and aging.

 Jess puts his own “mountain flair”, adding Rocky Mountain water before bottling at Proximo Spirits Stranahan facility, allowing the marketing spin of a “mountain whiskey”.
 I’ve listed the mash bill later, and while it technically follows the definition of “bourbon”, Graber has stuck with the whiskey label, allowing him to differentiate from some of the major bourbon distillers.

 The bottle definitely screams “Buy me” – a heavy six-sided bottle deeply embossed with founder Jess Graber, the Tincup logo, the phrase “cut with Rocky Mountain water”, and “elevation 5,251” (home to Denver, CO) – all capped by a metal shot glass.
 The whiskey is bottled at 84 proof.